 Table 6.
-Safe System Framework Benchmark State of Practice Opportunities to Build Upon Challenges Solutions Safer Vehicles are being addressed in the region OCCASIONAL Safety training for company vehicles is largely required.
-Gap in knowledge related to how transportation professionals can impact safe vehicles As part of the CSAP, continue to discuss Safe Vehicles as a pillar of the SSA and identify strategies and actions Post-Crash Care is being addressed in the region OCCASIONAL The City of Maize is a good example of local agency and enforcement collaboration on crash data related questions.
-Local law enforcement is interpreting and recording crash data different which makes it challenging to make regional comparisons.
-As part of the CSAP, identify data gaps and develop strategies and actions to continue to address those.
-Safe Speeds are being addressed in the region INSTITUTIONAL Speed studies and speed enforcement campaigns help with ongoing monitoring of speed-related conditions and deterring unsafe speeds.
+Safe System Framework Benchmark State of Opportunities to Build Upon Challenges Solutions Practice Safer Vehicles are being addressed in the region PRACTICE Safety training for company vehicles is largely required.
+Gap in knowledge related to how transportation professionals can impact safe vehicles As part of the CSAP, continue to discuss Safe Vehicles as a pillar of the SSA and identify strategies and actions Post-Crash Care is OCCASIONAL The City of Maize is a good example of local agency and Local law enforcement is interpreting and recording As part of the CSAP, identify data gaps and develop the region PRACTICE enforcement collaboration on 4 crash data different which strategies and actions to crash data related questions. makes it challenging to make regional comparisons. continue to address those.
+Safe Speeds are OCCASIONAL Speed studies and speed being addressed in PRACTICE enforcement campaigns help the region speed-related conditions and Ĩ deterring unsafe speeds.
+INSTITUTIONAL

-Benchmark State of Opportunities to Build Upon Challenges Solutions Practice Safe Road Users are being addressed in the region COCASIONAL The City of Haysville has teen-related safety education and could be a good example of information to share regionally.
+Benchmark State of Practice Opportunities to Build Upon Challenges Solutions Safe Road Users are being addressed in the region PRACTICE The City of Haysville has teen-related safety education and could be a good example of information to share regionally.
 Anecdotally, drivers may be more aware of bicyclists (than say 10 years ago) because of increased numbers of bicyclists.
 The City of Wichita Get Out and Walk campaign.
 This City of Wichita campaign does not have any focus on safety for pedestrians.
 Engineers are not able to prioritize communications in addition to other responsibilities.
 In addition, many agencies do not have communications departments.
 Lack of awareness from drivers, bicyclists, and enforcement on the rules of the road.
 In addition, the public needs to be accountable for their actions, Training or re-training of drivers on new infrastructure, rules of the road, and defensive driving.
 Catalogue existing education campaigns in the region and share with partners.
 Identify opportunities to incorporate safety messaging into the City of Wichita campaign.
 Share the WAMPO safety communications calendar with partners.
 At identified times, share developed resources, links, and content for posts to make it easy for partners to cross share.
 Develop a communications and education document (PowerPoint, one-pager, other) defining the basic rules of the road for pedestrian, bicyclists, and drivers.
 Develop a communications and education series that highlight one new safety item a month or bi-monthly

-Benchmark State of Opportunities to Build Upon Challenges Solutions Practice afe Roads are being addressed in he region OCCASIONAL The region is learning how to do safe roads - trying pilot projects and prioritizing proven safety countermeasures. improvements and Develop a communications and education series that highlight one new safety iten a month or bi-monthly. investments is lacking.
+Table 6.
+Safe System Framework Continued Benchmark State of Opportunities to Build Upon Challenges Solutions Practice Safe Roads are being addressed in the region PRACTICE The region is learning how to do safe roads - trying pilot projects and prioritizing proven safety countermeasures.
+Overcoming the public notion that change is bad.
+PR around safety improvements and investments is lacking.
 Connecting the results of a data analysis to the improvements being recommended.
-Innovative safety improvements often receive Share the WAMPO safety communications calendar with partners.
-At identified times, share developed resources, links, and content for posts to make it easy for partners to cross share. pushback.
+Innovative safety improvements often receive pushback.
+Develop a communications and education series that highlight one new safety item a month or bi-monthly.
+Share the WAMPO safety communications calendar with partners.
+At identified times, share developed resources, links, and content for posts to make it easy for partners to cross share.
 Share the final CSAP, when complete, which will identify the key data-driven challenges and proposed solutions.
 As part of the communications and education series, share information on innovative safety improvements.